JoKenPo/jokenpo-theme/README.md

 ```
 Now you have a theme project.

-3. To test on your VSCode you need to paste the project on the extensions paste from VSCode.
+3. To test on your VSCode you need to paste the project on the extensions paste from VSCode. <br>
-Windows:
+Windows: <br>
-C:\Users\{User}\.vscode\extensions
+C:/Users/YourUser/.vscode/extensions

-4. On VSCode, press CTRL+K and CTRL+T and your theme will appears
+4. On VSCode, press CTRL+K and CTRL+T and your theme will appears.

 # Contributors